Severn Cullis-Suzuki: Personal life

-Cultural Tributes
+Cultural tributes

-In 2009, French guitarist MattRach and his band used extracts from his 1992 speech in their track Human Bullshit.
+In 2009, French guitarist MattRach and his band used extracts from her 1992 speech in their track Human Bullshit.

-In 2010, French DJ Laurent Wolf used his 1992 speech to turn it into a track : 2012 - Not The End Of The World.
+In 2010, French DJ Laurent Wolf used her 1992 speech to turn it into a track : 2012 - Not The End Of The World.

-In 2016, NINSKEEN used part of his speech in the title Make Your Actions Reflect Your Words.
+In 2016, NINSKEEN used part of her speech in the title Make Your Actions Reflect Your Words.

-In 2017, the French group Grands Boulevards used an excerpt from his speech in the track Childen of Light 8.
+In 2017, the French group Grands Boulevards used an excerpt from her speech in the track Children of Light 8.

-In 2017, the French group Way For Nothing used his speech in the title Consciousness.
+In 2017, the French group Way For Nothing used her speech in the title Consciousness.

-In 2016 and 2018, the French musician Owen Le Guen used excerpts from his speech in the tracks Before Our Eyes and They Exist.
+In 2016 and 2018, the French musician Owen Le Guen used excerpts from her speech in the tracks Before Our Eyes and They Exist.

-In 2018, a few lines of his speech can be heard from the vertical version of Alan Walker's Different World music video.
+In 2018, a few lines of her speech can be heard from the vertical version of Alan Walker's Different World music video.

 In 2018, Louise Tilleke painted a portrait of Severn Cullis-Suzuki which she presented in her Parisian exhibition entitled Ask not the Earth….

+In 2020, more than 20 animation directors, under the artistic supervision of Simone Giampaolo, transposed her speech into a short film named Only a Child, which they describe as "a visual poem".
+It won the Ray Harryhausen Award for best animated short film.

-In 2022, for the thirtieth anniversary, the artist Selfish Patterns uses parts of speech in the track 1992.
+In 2022, for the thirtieth anniversary, the artist Selfish Patterns uses parts of the speech in the track 1992.